Alexiush/LOGQ/docs/logical_querying.md

 ### Branches

-Query can have multiple branches(chains of nodes in this context).
-Another branch is executed after previous branch ran out of options on all layers.
+A query can have multiple branches (chains of nodes in this context).
+Another branch is executed after the previous branch ran out of options on all layers.
 New branch can be declared through OrWith method - with OrWith node creation path from previous OrWith (or root) made as well and used to switch branch under condition mentioned above.